pivotal/docs-tas-adapter/user-authentication-overview.md

-# User authentication
+# User authentication with Application Service Adapter

-This topic describes how Application Service Adapter authenticates and authorizes users using the Kubernetes API server.
+On this page, learn how Application Service Adapter authenticates and authorizes users by using the Kubernetes API server.

 ## <a id="background"></a> Background